 - Single and Batch Messages Send and Receive - Single and multiple messages in one call

-- RPC and Stream Flows - RPC flow allows an insert and pull messages in one call.
-Stream flow allows single message consuming in transactional way
+- RPC and Stream Flows - RPC flow allows an insert and pulls messages in one call.
+Stream flow allows single message consuming in a transactional way

 - Message Policy - Each message can be configured with expiration and delay timers.
-In addition, each message can specify a dead-letter queue for un-processed messages attempts
+Also, each message can specify a dead-letter queue for un-processed messages attempts

 - Long Polling - Consumers can wait until a message available in the queue to consume